mems/calepin/Development/ECMAScript/ECMAScript.md

 - reduce garbage collection time by using object pools
 - in an async loop (like setTimeout or requestAnimationFrame) use `date.setTime(Date.now())` instead of recreate a `new Date()` object each iteration. [new Date() vs. setTime(Date.now()) · jsPerf](https://jsperf.com/new-date-vs-settime)
 - [thejameskyle/js-memory-heap-profiling](https://github.com/thejameskyle/js-memory-heap-profiling) - Approximate memory usage (in bytes) of various types of objects
+- [Adventures in Microbenchmarking - tomdale.net](https://tomdale.net/2017/07/adventures-in-microbenchmarking/) - store large data in a string instead of pure JS, then `JSON.parse()` when needed.
+See also [Mathias Bynens on Twitter: "That benchmark is testing caching, not JSON.parse vs. object literal.
+To test, create a JS file containing a large object literal, and a file containing the equivalent JSON.parse("...").
+No loops or other boilerplate.
+Then run in d8 or with RCS https://t.co/ysinxs1fHv… https://t.co/ia8tBIOaEF"](https://twitter.com/mathias/status/1143818364059619329)

 `if(obj !== undefined && obj !== null){return obj.x}` (explicit) vs `if(obj){return obj.x}` (implicit).
 The second is less performant (the first one is ~15% faster).
 See [Michael Haeuslmann on Twitter: "Not only is declarative code more readable, it also produces beautiful byte code and is therefore faster.
 Thanks @bmeurer @munichnug https://t.co/Iae0s3e40W"](https://twitter.com/michaelhaeu/status/845003383153025024) and [TurboFan: A new code generation architecture for V8 - Google Slides](https://docs.google.com/presentation/d/1_eLlVzcj94_G4r9j9d_Lj5HRKFnq6jgpuPJtnmIBs88/edit#slide=id.g2134da681e_0_596)
 `let len = (obj !== undefined) ? obj.length : 0` vs `let len = obj && obj.length` convert length as boolean, then later check if it's a number.
 [More specific if conditions lead to ~10% faster render. by asolove · Pull Request #610 · developit/preact](https://github.com/developit/preact/pull/610#issuecomment-289981990)